haxsaw/hikaru/docs/key-functions.rst

 Key Functions
 *************

-A good deal of the manipulations you'll perform on hikaru objects will be facilitated by a short list of functions.
+A good deal of the manipulations you'll perform on Hikaru objects will be facilitated by a short list of functions.
 These are covered in detail in the :ref:`Reference` section, but they will be quickly reviewed here.
 All of these can be imported from the 'hikaru' package.